-All existing lighting equipment must be decommissioned and disposed of at recycling facilities in accordance with the VEET Regulations and EPA requirements prior to certificate creation 20.
+All existing lighting equipment must be decommissioned and disposed of at recycling facilities in accordance with the VEET Regulations and EPA requirements prior to certificate creation20.

-Table 12: Evidence of decommissioning and recycling
+Table 12: Evidence of decommissioning and recycling , , ,

 Documentation Description Recycling invoice(s) Third-party recycling invoice(s) per upgrade site for all lighting equipment clearly showing the date of collection and: For lamps: an itemised breakdown of the type of disposed baseline lamps 21 For all other lighting equipment: an itemised breakdown of the type of disposed baseline control gear and fittings/luminaires.
-21 OR Third-party bulk recycling invoice(s) (for multiple upgrade sites) for all lighting equipment clearly showing the date of collection and: For lamps: an itemised breakdown of the type of disposed baseline lamps For all other lighting equipment: an itemised breakdown of the type of disposed baseline control gear and fittings/luminaires.21 The bulk recycling invoice(s) must be accompanied by a document itemising the disposed baseline lighting equipment in kilograms per upgrade site to establish a link between each upgrade and the recycling invoice(s).
+21 OR Third-party bulk recycling invoice(s) (for multiple upgrade sites) for all lighting equipment clearly showing the date of collection and: For lamps: an itemised breakdown of the type of disposed baseline lamps of alignosed baseline control gear and fittings/luminaires.21 Third-party bulk recycling invoice(s) (for multiple upgrade sites) for all lighting equipment clearly showing the date of collection and: For lamps: an itemised breakdown of the type of disposed baseline lamps of disposed baseline control gear and fittings/luminaires.21 The bulk recycling invoice(s) must be accompanied by a document itemising the disposed baseline lighting equipment in kilograms per upgrade site to establish a link between each upgrade and the recycling invoice(s).
 Geo-tagged photographs For all installations, geo-tagged photographs of all removed lighting equipment in a pile or in a recycling container.
 For linear LED tube modification installations: geo-tagged photographs of removed capacitors geo-tagged photographs of the ballast/transformer showing the terminal block removed or the removed terminal blocks22 For high-bay product replacements: geo-tagged photograph(s) of the removed ballast boxes lined up in a row with the lamp holders facing up and in focus.23